 Call The Men’s Legal Center in San Diego

-If you’re an abused husband, it’s imperative that you obtain a domestic violence restraining order; after all, you have the right to feel safe.
+If you’re a husband that’s a victim of domestic abuse in San Diego, it’s imperative that you obtain a domestic violence restraining order; after all, you have the right to feel safe.

 Here at the Men’s Legal Center, we can make arrangements so that a victim advocate is with you in court and in Family Court Service Counseling meetings.